ricklyon/mpl_markers/readme.md

 }

 ```
-To use custom styles, pass in a dictionary of artist settings when creating the marker that matches the keys in this file.
+To use custom styles on a single marker, pass in a dictionary of artist settings that matches the keys in this file.
 To turn on/off any of the artists, pass in `True/False` instead of a dictionary.
 For example, this will turn off the box around the data label and remove the xline:

 ```python